 Preparing for your wedding day is a truly hectic process.
 You have got a ton of things to do while you're stuck within a time limit.
-To make things a little easier for you, just a little easier, I am devising a timeline for your fashion necessities regarding your wedding day.
+To make things a little easier for you, just a little easier, I am devising a timeline for your fashion necessities and wedding checklist.

 Firstly, I would recommend that you buy your wedding shoes as early as possible.
 You need to search for two pairs of shoes, the fabulous looking heels and the comfortable flats.
 This is important for many reasons: